lfeng100/blockchain-bot/README.md

 # L2F Blockchain Scripts
 This repository holds scripts that easily allow for interaction with different blockchains through the command line.
-To reflect any changes to dev, a new release must be cut onto main to initiate Github Actions workflow.
-Then the deployment repo (l2f-blockchain-bot-argocd) deployment manifest must be updated with the release tag as the container image tag.

 ## Chains